matomo-org/developer-documentation/docs/4.x/request-parameters.md

 $var = Common::getRequestVar('var', $default, 'string');
 ```

-This uses $default if the variable is not provided or has another type than String
+This uses $default if the request parameter is not provided or has another type than String

 ### Request parameter is required but might have any type: